sobotka/bassam-test/README.md

 **What are the transforms?**

 **Views**
- * *-10-+6.5* This is the primary view mapping middle grey to 0.18 which ends up approximately 0.62 scene linear. the basic view covers sixteen and a half stops of latitude, with ten stops down and six and a half stops above middle grey.
+ * *-10-+6.5* This is the primary view mapping middle grey to 0.18 which ends up approximately 0.60 scene referred linear. the basic view covers sixteen and a half stops of latitude, with ten stops down and six and a half stops above middle grey.
  * *Raw* This is an untransformed dump of the scene referred values to the display.
 Effectively meaningless.